 1.2 Preparation

 We assume you have no programming experience whatever.
-We expect you can type, send and receive email, and visit web sites.
+We expect you can read, type, send and receive email, and visit web sites.
+We will teach you everything else you need to know.

 1.3 So, What is Programming?